eosnetworkfoundation/docs/docs/80_tutorials/40_eosio_token.md

 ## Introduction

-An EOSIO-based blockchain allows you to create tokens.
+An Antelope-based blockchain allows you to create tokens.
 Tokens serve various purposes which you will learn about later in this tutorial.

 ## Learning Objectives